Ole Miss Rebels baseball

 The Ole Miss Rebels baseball team represents the University of Mississippi in NCAA Division I college baseball.
 The team participates in the Southeastern Conference (SEC).
 They are currently coached by Mike Bianco and play at Swayze Field.
-They have competed in the College World Series six times, with their first national championship coming in 2022.
+They have competed in the College World Series seven times, with their first national championship coming in 2022.

 History

 The University of Mississippi has games recorded as early as 1893.
 What is commonly referred to as the "modern era" is considered to have started in 1947.

 Twenty different coaches have led Ole Miss baseball, but only six of those have done so during the modern era.
 Mike Bianco became the latest Ole Miss Rebels baseball head coach in June 2000.

 Since Bianco's arrival, they have captured four Southeastern Conference Western Division titles, the last in 2018.
 All-time, the Rebels have won seven Southeastern Conference championships and have made the NCAA tournament 25 times.
 They have also advanced to the College World Series in Omaha, Nebraska, six times, most recently in 2022.

 The 1893 Ole Miss baseball team.